IgniteUI/app-builder-docfx/en/on-prem-prerequisites-and-installation.md

 ```

 5. Run the container with the same command as the one used in step 5. of the first time installation.

+## Activation
+This section assumes that you already installed the On-Prem instance and it is now up and running.

+When the server is first started a prompt dialog will provide you with _Installation ID_ and a _Authentication key_ will be requested.
+Send this Installation ID to our [Sales department](https://www.infragistics.com/about-us/contact-us#sales) based on your region and we will provide you with _Authentication key_ to activate the server.

+> [!NOTE]
+> You will be warn through the UI thirty days before the expiration of your key.

 ## Additional Resources